-Sister “P” Guitar (SPG), formerly Sister P, was born Paulette Brown in St. Elizabeth, Jamaica and lived in Kingston, Jamaica until her migration to New York City at age nine.
+Sister “P” Guitar (SPG), formerly Sister P, was born in St. Elizabeth, Jamaica and lived in Kingston, Jamaica until her migration to New York City at age nine.

 SPG’s noticeable love and interest for music emerged at five years old when she belted out a popular radio song and embarrassed her maternal grandmother in church.
 You could also catch her dancing and singing in front of her Kingston home for people coming in from the bus stop.

 Since those early years, she was artistically inclined and was blessed with fostering her innate talents through New York City’s urban exposure to dancing, writing, and music.
-In her early teens, she attended dancing school in her Jamaica, Queens neighborhood, which launched her through the city as a young dancer, performing at renowned venues such as the Apollo theatre.
-While learning the art of dancing, she was inspired and encouraged by her teacher, Mrs. Mcketney, to pay attention to her talent of writing.
-All in all SPG is a multi-talented artist, but her greatest and most prolific passion lies in music.
+In her early teens, she attended dancing school in her Jamaica, Queens (NY) neighborhood, which launched her through the city as a young dancer, performing at renowned venues such as the Apollo theatre.
+While learning the art of dancing, she was inspired and encouraged by her 8th grade teacher, Mrs. Mcketney, to pay attention to her talent of writing.
+All in all, SPG is a multi-talented artist but her greatest and most prolific passion lies in music.